bobaekang/icjia-r-workshop/slides/module4_slides2.md

 ```r
 qtm(shape_object, ...)
 ```
-* Generates a "quicke thematic map"
+* Generates a "quick thematic map"
     * comparable to `qplot()` in `ggplot2`
 * Offers the same level of flexibility as the main plotting interface
     * The main interface is stil recommended for complex plots